airtai/faststream/docs/includes/message/headers.md

     ...
 ```

-But using special `Header` class is much comfortable (also it validates header value by pydantic).
-It works the same way with `Context`.
-To be honest, it just a shorcut to `Context` with a default setup.
-So, you are already known how to use it:
+Using the special `Header` class is more convenient, as it also validates the header value using Pydantic.
+It works the same way as `Context`, but it is just a shorcut to `Context` with a default setup.
+So, you already know how to use it:

 ```python hl_lines="6"
 from faststream import Header